Molly Spotted Elk

-Mary Nelson Archambaud (born Mary Alice Nelson; Penobscot pronunciation: Molly Dellis; November 17, 1903 – February 21, 1977), best known by her stage name Molly Spotted Elk, was a Penobscot Indian dancer, actress, and writer who was born on the Penobscot Indian Island Reservation, in Maine, U.S.
+Mary Nelson Archambaud (born Mary Alice Nelson; Penobscot pronunciation: Molly Dellis; November 17, 1903 – February 21, 1977), best known by her stage name Molly Spotted Elk, was a Penobscot Indian dancer, actress, and writer who was born on the Penobscot Indian Island Reservation, in Maine.

 Biography

 Born November 17, 1903, on Indian Island, a Penobscot Reservation near Old Town, Maine, Spotted Elk was christened Mary Alice Nelson by a Catholic priest, but the Penobscot pronounced her first and middle names Molly Dellis, which was often shortened to Molly Dell or Molly.
 Her parents were Horace Nelson, a Penobscot political leader, and her mother Philomene Saulis Nelson (1888–1977), an artisan basket maker who sold her crafts to tourists.
 Her father was the first Penobscot to go to Dartmouth College.
 There, he studied for a year and became a governor of the tribe.
 Molly was the oldest of eight children.
 All of them helped their parents sell the famous baskets Philomene made in tourist towns.
 In addition to that, Molly learned traditional dances and performed for tourists who stayed at hotels.

 Spotted Elk was involved in Vaudeville shows at various times interspersed with her early education.
 She attended the University of Pennsylvania under the sponsorship of Frank Speck.
 Due to a lack of funds, she was only able to attend the prestigious college for two years, and then returned to touring, and dancing her tribe’s native dances.
 Although she had returned to her life as a performer, she did not let this crush her spirits and she began to write and create her own music and costumes.
 Her family is said to have described her as “A happy and completely free spirit.”

 Spotted Elk's career is marked by a tension between her desire for fame and success as an actress and performer, and the racist expectations of White American and European society that forced her to don skimpy buckskin costumes and act out stereotypes in order to do so.
-Returning to rural Maine after living in New York and Paris, wrote her biographer, "was like an old pair of moccasins that one dreamed of during years of high-heeled city life—only to find, upon slipping into them, that they felt less comfortable than remembered because the shape of one's feet had changed."
+Returning to rural Maine after living in New York City and Paris, wrote her biographer, "was like an old pair of moccasins that one dreamed of during years of high-heeled city life—only to find, upon slipping into them, that they felt less comfortable than remembered because the shape of one's feet had changed."

+Molly wrote the book Katahdin: Wigwam’s Tales of the Abnaki Tribe and a Dictionary of Penobscot and Passamaquoddy Words with French and English Translations which includes traditional Penobscot stories in English and a dictionary of the Penobscot language.

 Her granddaughter is the Penobscot artist, activist and basketweaver Theresa Secord.